Mightyfrong/gallifreyan-translation-helper/README.md

 ## GC Gallifreyan
 source: [GC Gallifreyan by TrueGreenman][GC]

-This is currently a work in progress that displays characters either single or stacked.
+This is currently a permanent work in progress that displays characters either single or stacked.
 The punctuation will be displayed as a glyph.
-Circular display is planned to follow.
-~~The GTH displays the words either in a clockwise circular fashion or every glyph/stack in horizontal lines (left to right) for ease of reading.~~
+Currently it is unsure if a circular display and reading-order-indication will happen, because somewhat linear grouping within a circular sentence is likely not something that can be displayed in a way that clears things up properly.
+Please use this module for impression of glyphs and character grouping only.

 C will always be converted to phonetic k or s.
 Since punctuation is essential, every phrase that is not terminated by a supported punctuation character will be complemented with a period by default.